 Stavudine (Zerit) is a drug used as part of antiretroviral therapy (ART).
 It is manufactured by Bristol-Myers Squibb.
-In January 2009, the US Food and Drug Administration (FDA) approved generic forms of stavudine for sale in the US.
-Stavudine is also known as d4T or didehydro-deoxythymidine.
+Generic forms of stavudine are available.
+Stavudine is also known as d4T.

-Stavudine is the most commonly used anti-HIV medication worldwide.
-However, in 2009, the World Health Organization recommended that it stop being used because of serious side effects (see below.)
+Stavudine was once the most commonly used anti-HIV medication worldwide.
+However, the US treatment guidelines and the World Health Organization no longer recommend the use of d4T (see below.)

 Stavudine is a nucleoside analog reverse transcriptase inhibitor, or nuke.
 These drugs block the reverse transcriptase enzyme.
 This enzyme changes HIV’s genetic material (RNA) into the form of DNA.
 This has to occur before HIV’s genetic code gets inserted into an infected cell’s own genetic codes.

 Stavudine was approved in 1994 as an antiretroviral drug (ARV) for people with HIV infection from newborns through adults.

 While antiretroviral therapy (ART) is recommended for all people living with HIV, independent of your symptoms or CD4 count, you and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking ART.
 Fact Sheet 404 has more information about guidelines for the use of ART.

 Stavudine can have serious side effects.
 In 2009, the World Health Organization recommended that it no longer be used for initial treatment of HIV infection.
 If you take stavudine with other ARVs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.